arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 1. Make sure the Windows Store application is the startup project and press **F5** to run the solution.

-	You will see that the values retrieved from the service are listed in the List Box
+	You will see that the values retrieved from the service are listed in the List Box.

 	![Basic service output](Images/basic-service-output.png?raw=true "basic service output")